 There’s one salad that my husband and kids can all agree on, and that’s my Avocado Greek Salad!
-It’s also a hit with guests at our summer barbecues, and all year-round.
+It’s also a hit with guests at our summer barbecues, family holiday dinners, and basically all year-round.
 It’s very easy to make, and with the avocados, feta cheese, and olives, it’s a filling and delicious salad.
-Most people ask for the recipe after they’ve tasted it.
+Most people ask for the recipe as soon as they’ve had their first bite.

 Greek Salad, like most foods these days, means different things to different people.
 There are so many variations at restaurants and in homes.
 Some Greek Salad is made with iceberg lettuce, others with romaine lettuce.
 The type of feta cheese used (sheep or cow) can make a difference in taste, as can the type of tomato (plum versus hot house versus beef steak or even cherry tomatoes).